LiDAR Tree Canopy

 Construction Development pre-commencement drone survey

-Drone Surveying Case Study: CAD Linework of 110kV powerlines surveyed with LiDAR and Photogrammetry
+Case Study: CAD Linework Extraction of 110kV and 220kV powerlines surveyed with combined LiDAR and Photogrammetry datasets

-As highlighted in the video below, we were contracted to survey a site for a solar farm planning application.
-One of the significant challenges of the project was the 110kV and 220kV powerlines running, both through and adjacent to the site.
-Without having physical access to the land, traditional surveying was not possible.
+The Solution: Without physical access to the land, traditional surveying was impossible.
 However, through drone technology, we combined a LiDAR and Photogrammetry survey, merging and classifying the point clouds, allowing for the extraction of the poles, lines and connectors, which enabled the engineers to see the clearance below the powerlines.
 By classifying the point cloud, we can eliminate those classes from the view, allowing you to hide High, Medium and Low vegetation to aid in the CAD linework extraction.

 We needed LiDAR because the cable diameter is often too small to reconstruct through photogrammetry alone.
 The software usually has trouble reconstructing the 220kV transmission tower and the powerlines.
 LiDAR, however, does not have this problem, which is one of its many benefits over photogrammetry in this scenario.

-While drone surveying is done the field, much of the work is not in the field; the job is done at the desk.
+While the initial stages of drone surveying are done in the field, much of the work is done at the desk.

-Data collection is as critical to the project as planning the mission to turn it up on-site.
+Mission planning is as critical to the project as on-site data collection.
 This may include risk assessments and establishing the optimal time of day, weather conditions, etc., at which the flight can be conducted.
 Low sun and shadows can be very detrimental to the quality of the data.
 At this step, the GCP/Check Point coverage is defined to enable coverage and capture checks.

-The data quality check must be performed onsite once the flight is finished.
-Overcomes the issue of missing images and provides high enough quality images for any data operation.
+Once the flight is finished, a data quality check must be performed onsite.
+This overcomes the issue of missing images and provides high-quality images for any data operation.

-We import them into a GIS to validate the data once processing huge volumes is complete, a process that can take hours, days, or weeks depending on the scale of the project, and use working files exported from the software.
-This is important, as it ensures correct data.
+We import them into a GIS to validate the data once huge volumes are processed.
+This process can take hours, days, or weeks, depending on the scale of the project.
+We use working files exported from the software, which is important as it ensures correct data.

 Issue Deliverables to Client: After this phase, we digitally issue the deliverables to the client.
 That means no mucking about with USB transfers or shipping delays.